DomoApps/domo-developer-portal/docs/API-Reference/Domo-App-APIs/Filesets-API.md

 **Method:** `POST`
 **Endpoint:** `/domo/files/v1/filesets/search`

-> **Note:** To list all filesets, send an empty object as the body.
+> **Note:** To list all FileSets, send an empty object as the body.
 To filter, provide filter parameters in the body.

 <!--
 type: tab